 Asset Quality Score

-A bank with extensive holdings of these kinds of assets could eventually be forced to use capital to absorb losses, shrinking its equity cushion.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the bank, pushing down earnings and increasing the chances of a failure in the future.
+A bank with lots of these kinds of assets may eventually have to use capital to cover losses, diminishing its equity cushion.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, resulting in lower earnings and potentially more risk of a future failure.

-State Farm Bank, F.S.B. scored 40 out of a possible 40 points on Bankrate's asset quality test, above the national average of 37.62.
+On Bankrate's asset quality test, State Farm Bank, F.S.B. scored 40 out of a possible 40 points, exceeding the national average of 37.49 points.

-Banks keep a reserve to deal with problem assets known as an "allowance for loan and lease losses."
-Comparing the the size of that reserve to the total amount of problem loans can be a useful indicator when evaluating a bank's ability to manage troubled assets.
+Banks keep a reserve to deal with troubled assets known as an "allowance for loan and lease losses."
+That reserve's size can be a widely used indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of at-risk loans.
 Unfortunately, the FDIC did not provide information on State Farm Bank, F.S.B.'s loan loss allowance in its most recent filings.